 - the ability to take initiative in creating cooperative activities with a familiar adult familiar adults through cooperative activities.

-In the Emotional Functioning scale, 6 items are used to assess the child’s approach to the initiation, coordination and preservation of effort during tasks and activities, found in a learning environment:
+In the Emotional Readiness for School scale, 6 items are used to assess the child’s approach to the initiation, coordination and preservation of effort during tasks and activities, found in a learning environment:

 - ability to communicate with adults,